 In the first half of 2012, Alan was organising performance projects in France, where he was acting in the theatrical production of a professional touring English theatre company in the south of the country, as well as writing and performing the incidental music for the stage in the same production.

 In June 2012, he began recording his next CD, “The End of the Song”, again in Stockholm.
 Containing sixteen top-class musicians playing twenty-one instruments (including a string section, cor anglais and French horn), this CD was launched in March 2014.

 In March 2015, Alan designed and published an eBook containing more than 200 poems, entitled “Vagrant on the Hinterland of Time: Poems, Songs & Sonnets”.

-The above mentioned albums "Ride my Heart" and "The End of the Song" as well as Alan's eBook "Vagrant on the Hinterland of Time: Poems, Songs & Sonnets", can be purchased through this website.
+The above mentioned albums "The Key", "Ride my Heart" and "The End of the Song" as well as Alan's eBook "Vagrant on the Hinterland of Time: Poems, Songs & Sonnets", can be purchased through this website.